Willer (footballer)

-Willer Souza Oliveira (born 18 November 1979) or simply Willer, is a Brazilian former professional football player.
+Willer Souza Oliveira (born 18 November 1979) or simply Willer, is a Brazilian former professional footballer who played as a midfielder.

 Career

 Willer Souza Oliveira began his career in Brazil with Itapipoca Esporte Clube before moving to Argentinian club Independiente in 2001.

 Eastern Europe

 Following a transfer to Russia with FC Anzhi Makhachkala (36 matches, 2 goals) in 2002. he subsequently signed for FC Dynamo Bryansk (42 matches, 8 goals) in 2004–2005, enjoying popularity from supporters for his flamboyant approach and acrobatic goalscoring celebrations.
 This success earned Willer a move to Russian Far East side Luch-Energia Vladivostok in 2005 - promoted team to First Division, and he did a considerable impact in a Russian Cup match against FC Rostov.
 In the summer of 2006, he went on loan to FC Oryol until the end of the year (22 matches, 7 goals).

-In April 2007 Willer completed his move to Lithuanian outfit FK Sūduva,. scoring 10 goals in 30 matches, as Suduva finished second behind FBK Kaunas.
+In April 2007 Willer completed his move to Lithuanian outfit FK Sūduva, scoring 10 goals in 30 matches, as Suduva finished second behind FBK Kaunas.
 Willer also played UEFA Cup for Sūduva, creating a goal against Northern Ireland's Dungannon Swifts in August 2007 (Qualify round - won 4x0).
 In 2008, Willer joined FC Smorgon in Belarus where he played until December (12 matches, 3 goals).